amplience/dc-extension-shoppable-image/README.md

 ## Visualization

 The webapp for the extension can also double as a standalone visualization for the shoppable image field.
-It will run in visualization mode if you provide `?vse={{vse.domain}}` as a query sting parameter, and will read back the field from the `shoppableImage` property of your content item.
+It will run in visualization mode if you provide `?vse={{vse.domain}}` as a query string parameter, and will read back the field from the `shoppableImage` property of your content item.
 If you want to provide a different top level property, simply provide it in the query string like `fieldName=exampleImage`.

 The visualization uses the `dc-visualization-sdk` to update its preview as the field is being edited, so you'll be able to try hotspot interaction over your image as you add and move hotspots.